Ressobe/systemy-operacyjne-projekt/README.md

 ## Overview

-The Linux Package Installer Script is a powerful, user-friendly utility for installing packages on Linux systems.
+The Linux Package Installer Script is a simple utility for installing packages on Linux systems.
 It allows users to select a package manager, specify a list of packages from a file, and perform installations seamlessly.
-Whether you're a system administrator or a casual user, this script simplifies the package management process on your Linux machine.

 **Features**: